sch0penheimer/AWS-DevSecOps-Hybrid-CICD-Factory/README.md

 This AWS DevSecOps Hybrid CI/CD Factory represents a <ins>**DevSecOps Software Factory**</ins>, an evolved approach to software delivery that extends traditional DevOps practices by embedding security controls throughout the entire software development lifecycle.
 The factory concept provides a standardized, automated environment for building, testing, and deploying software with security as a first-class citizen rather than an afterthought.

 - **Development**: Secure coding practices integrated from initial commit with automated pre-commit hooks and static analysis
-- **Security**: Continuous security scanning through SAST, SCA, DAST, and RASP tools embedded in pipeline stages
+- **Security**: Continuous security scanning through SAST, SCA, DAST, and RASP tools embedded in pipeline stages & production environment
 - **Operations**: Infrastructure security hardening and runtime monitoring with automated incident response

 ---